 TCL and BlackBerry unveiled a new Android-based smartphone born out of the Canadian company's recent foray into licensing their brand.
 The $549 KEYone will feature a physical keyboard that is strikingly reminiscent of the BlackBerry Curve.
-It will go on sale in April, but the question remains: Will business owners give up their iPhones and Samsung devices to get one?
+It will go up for pre-order on May 18 in Canada and be widely available on May 31, but the question remains: Will business owners give up their iPhones and Samsung devices to get one?

 Inside the anodized aluminum frame with a soft-touch textured back, you'll find a pretty powerful 2-GHz Qualcomm Snapdragon CPU with 3GB of RAM.
 It will hold 32GB of memory, but you can also expand that with a 2TB, hot-swappable microSD card.
 It's 3505 mAh non-removable battery should charge up 50 percent in about 35 minutes via USB Type-C technology.
 BlackBerry says it's the biggest battery ever included in a phone to carry their name.